mpuzey/giant-peach/README.md

-# giant-peach
+# Giant Peach

-🍑 Fresh fruit for rotting vegetables 🍑
+## 🍑 Fresh fruit for rotting vegetables 🍑

 A l&d experiment and child of the [ripe-peaches](https://github.com/MattPuzey/ripe-peaches) project.